NoneShen/Poly-document/new_product/integrate_contracts/Customizing Business Logic Contract.md

 <h1 align="center">Guidelines for Developing</h1>

-## 1. Developing Customized Business Logic Contract
+## 1. Developing Customized Business Logic Contracts

 To implement cross chain features for any chain, cross chain management contract is needed to be deployed.
 Every chain can have no more than one management contract.
 All the business logic contracts need to interact with the CCM contract.
 Following is the detailed description of two interfaces offered by CCM contract.
 You may refer to the full [code](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/logic/EthCrossChainManager.sol) of CCM contract.